NickMcConnell/AngbandPlus/DaJAngbandReadme1097.txt

 some more specific notes:
 	suggested artifacts like The Axe of Gimli and the Dagger of Westeresse of Merry.
-(Axe of Gimli is just 'Lotharang' renamed and tweaked).
-	Sting, Orcrist, and Glamdring have detect orc activation (not very useful, but appropriate. ..maybe they should have detect evil instead.) (not implemented yet for 1.0.91) there are a couple new monsters that have melee effects that are helpful instead of harmful (all helpful monsters either appear only when summoned by the appropriate spell or are extremely rare, some also have an experience penalty if you kill them). much less monsters are considered evil, for example: kobolds are not evil, mindless undead monsters are not evil (just being controlled by evil), not all thieves are evil, etc. (I don't remember whether I implemented this yet or not.)
+(Axe of Gimli is just 'Lotharang' renamed and tweaked). there are a couple new monsters that have melee effects that are helpful instead of harmful (all helpful monsters either appear only when summoned by the appropriate spell or are extremely rare, some also have an experience penalty if you kill them). much less monsters are considered evil, for example: kobolds are not evil, mindless undead monsters are not evil (just being controlled by evil), not all thieves are evil, etc. (I don't remember whether I implemented this yet or not.)
 	Probing now has a 1/3 chance to give you knowledge of monster spells (it never does in V).
 The explosion spell now has a 10% chance of destroying walls.